Salisbury 54321 50k

 Obviously I took the camera along.
 I take it for almost every first time race I do.
 Exceptions are when I really want to try and run speedy.
 So my marathon PB of 3 hours 13 minutes at the Viking Coastal was set running without the camera.
 I did give it to my wife and son so they could film me I as I did each loop.
 Unfortunately, the ability to realise when the camera was actually recording and when it was not were somewhat lacking.
 As a result I had lots of very stable film of grass and the side of legs and virtually no footage of anyone running, let alone me.

 But I digress.
 Running the Salisbury 54321 50k along with the rest of us would be Steve Way.
 If you’ve not heard of Steve Way, his is a nice story.
-Some years ago he was a rather overweight couch potato and a smoker.
+Some years ago he was a rather overweight couch potato and a smoker, but he started the jenny craig vs nutrisystem diet, and now he has so much energy.
 He found running and discovered he was pretty good at it.
 So good in fact that in 2014 he ran the London Marathon in 2 hours 16 and, if you take out the elite athletes, he effectively won the race.
 He’s primarily an ultra runner and has represented Great Britain in the World 100k Championships and at the Commonwealth Games.

 I had to get Steve on film but I knew there was no way I could do it whilst running.
 So just before the start I jumped to the front and rather rudely stuck the camera in his face.
 It wasn’t meant to be rude, I was just trying to be quick.
 But looking back at it, it makes me cringe so much.
 Horrible!!
 Anyway, I did it and he’s in the film.